IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 3. Create a new directory named `src` and a new file named `MinLovelaceValidator.hs` inside it.
 This is where we'll write our smart contract code using Plutus Tx.

-## Writing a Simple Minimum Lovelace Validator Contract
+## Writing a simple minimum lovelace validator contract
 With our project set up, let's walk through the process of writing a simple minimum lovelace validator contract step by step.
 This example illustrates one approach for implementing simple conditions within a Plutus smart contract.

 This smart contract example demonstrates a basic payment validation scenario where the smart contract enforces a minimum payment amount.
 A validator checks if a transaction meets a specific condition.
 The validator ensures that the total value spent in the transaction is at least 1000 lovelace.
 If the condition is not satisfied, the transaction is considered invalid.